 Are you looking for fruits that start with H?
 Here are 21 fruits that begin with H, along with some helpful information about each one.
 Have you heard of them all?

-We can think of half a dozen reasons to want a list of fruits that begin with H. If you are just preparing for trivia night or working on a school project, let these fruits that start with the letter H inspire you!
+We can think of half a dozen reasons to want a list of fruits that begin with an H. If you are making a special recipe for say Howard, Holly, or Heather, look no further.
+If you are working on a school project, let these fruits that start with the letter H inspire you!
 And if you are looking for a vegetarian recipe featuring an H fruit, we have listed some of our favorites.

 Which of these fruits is the most heavily grown fruit in the world?
 (Scroll to the bottom to see the answer…and the astonishing amount!)